mahmodHammad/2nd-Electrical/README.md

 # 2nd-Electrical
-#### Please consider following this project's author [mahmodhammad](https://github.com/mahmodHammad) , starring the project to show your ❤️ and support.
+#### This Project has come to its end - the updated version is the moochub project